greenscreens-io/facelift/manual/quickintro.md

 **GS Facelift WebComponent** - a Green Screens Ltd. implementation of custom WebComponents used to build interactive UI interfaces for Green Screens 5250 Web Terminal.

 **DDS XML Partials** - Facelift backend engine convert DSPF files into series of XML definitions which mirrors Display DDS source used to build DSPF.
 Each XML document represents a single DDS record format.
-Where simgle or combination of multipel record formats (partials) makes a UI interface definition.
+Where simgle or combination of multiple record formats (partials) makes a UI interface definition.

 **DDS Data Source** - Preprocessing WebComponent responsible for ETL transformation.